tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 {% endhighlight %}

+And there you have it! <2 minutes to dummy encode your categorical features.
 The full code for this example is located in the [code folder](https://github.com/tgsmith61591/tgsmith61591.github.io/blob/master/code/2018-06-18-intro-to-skoot-dummy.ipynb).

 **Questions?
 Technical remarks?
 Feel free to email me at taylor.smith@alkaline-ml.com**